ajboloor/survey-Quantization/README.md

     - step_size = zeta * Stepsize(beta) from the Table
   - Compute number of fractional bits n = round(-log2(step_size))
 > The effect of quantization (degradation) can be accurately captured in a single quantity, the SQNR.
+> the SQNR at the output of a layer in DCN is the Harmonic Mean of the SQNRs of all preceding quantization steps.
+Since the output SQNR is the harmonic mean, the network performance will be dominated by the worst quantization step.
+> doubling the depth of a DCN will half the output SQNR (3dB loss).
+But this loss can be readily recovered by adding 1 bit to the bit-width of all weights and activations, assuming the quantization efficiency is more than 3dB/bit. (emprically unverified)
+- Effects of DCN components
+  - Batch Norm -> linear transformation that can be absorbed by neighboring CONV layer -> does not need to be modeled for quantization
+  - ReLU -> ReLU only starts to affect SQNR calculation when the perturbation caused by quantization is sufficiently large to alter the sign of an activation
+  - Non-ReLU activations -> Not modelled

 #### Zhu, Chenzhuo, Song Han, Huizi Mao, and William J. Dally.
 "Trained ternary quantization." arXiv preprint arXiv:1612.01064 (2016). [link](https://arxiv.org/pdf/1612.01064.pdf)